 The proposed Kleinvlei dam will be a zoned earthfill embankment across the valley including an open channel spillway provisionally against the northern bank plus a pipe outlet under the central embankment.
 The proposed dam is considered an in-stream dam with a straight alignment across the valley.
-The dam wall will have a maximum wall height of approximately 8.4m and a crest length of 154.3m.
+The dam wall will have a maximum wall height of approximately 8.4m and a crest length of 154.3m and crest width of 4.0m.
 The maximum flooded area will be approximately 12ha, with a total footprint of 13ha.
+The dam will also include an outlet pipe with a Ø250mm and ±55m long (through the damwall).